arshiyamoallem/JS_Calculator/README.md

 # JS_Calculator
-Practicing JS by making a calculator
+Practicing JS by making a calculator through a website

-Going from terminal to web